-Power MOSFETs are designed for use as switches, with extremely low values of $r{DS(on)}$ ; values of 50 milliohms (m $\Omega$ ) are common.
-The largest devices of this type can switch tens of amps of current with $V{DS}$ voltage ratings of hundreds of volts.
+Power MOSFETs are designed for use as switches, with extremely low values of $r{DS(on)}$; values of 50 milliohms (m Ω) are common.
+The largest devices of this type can switch tens of amps of current with V{DS} voltage ratings of hundreds of volts.
 The Component Data and References chapter includes a table of Power FET ratings.
-The schematic symbol for power MOSFETs (see Fig 3.23) includes a body diode that allows the FET to conduct in the reverse direction, regardless of $V{GS}$ .
+The schematic symbol for power MOSFETs (see Fig 3.23) includes a body diode that allows the FET to conduct in the reverse direction, regardless of V{GS}.
 This is useful in many high-power switching applications.
+Power MOSFETs used for RF amplifiers are discussed in more detail in the RF Power Amplifiers chapter.

-While the maximum ratings for current and voltage are high, the devices cannot withstand both high drain current and high drain-to-source voltage at the same time because of the power dissipated; $P\!=\!V{DS}\!\times\!I{D}.$ It is important to drive the gate of a power MOSFET such that the device is fully on or fully off so that either $V{DS}$ or $I{D}$ is at or close to zero.
+While the maximum ratings for current and voltage are high, the devices cannot withstand both high drain current and high drain-tosource voltage at the same time because of the power dissipated; $P = V{DS} \times I_D$.
+It is important to drive the gate of a power MOSFET such that the device is fully on or fully off so that either V{DS} or I_D is at or close to zero.
 When switching, the device should spend as little time as possible in the linear region where both current and voltage are nonzero because their product (P) can be substantial.
 This is not a big problem if switching only takes place occasionally, but if the switching is repetitive (such as in a switching power supply) care should be taken to drive the gate properly and remove excess heat from the device.